Seldaek/monolog/doc/01-usage.md

 ## Core Concepts

 Every `Logger` instance has a channel (name) and a stack of handlers.
-Whenever you add a [record](message-structure.md) to the logger, it traverses the handler stack.
-Each handler decides whether it fully handled the record, and if so, the propagation of the record ends there.
+Whenever you add a [record](message-structure.md) to the logger, it traverses the handler stack from top to bottom: the handler that was added *last* is called first, and the handler that was added *first* is called last.
+Each handler decides whether it fully handled the record, and if so, the propagation of the record stops there and handlers lower in the stack never see it.

-This allows for flexible logging setups, for example having a `StreamHandler` at the bottom of the stack that will log anything to disk, and on top of that add a `MailHandler` that will send emails only when an error message is logged.
-Handlers also have a `$bubble` property which defines whether they block the record or not if they handled it.
-In this example, setting the `MailHandler`'s `$bubble` argument to false means that records handled by the `MailHandler` will not propagate to the `StreamHandler` anymore.
+This allows for flexible logging setups, for example adding a `StreamHandler` first so that it sits at the bottom of the stack and logs everything to disk, then adding a `MailHandler` on top of it so that it is called first and only sends emails when an error message is logged.
+Handlers also have a `$bubble` property, which defaults to `true` and means the record keeps propagating down to the next handler even after this one handled it.
+In this example, setting the `MailHandler`'s `$bubble` argument to `false` means that once the `MailHandler` has handled a record, it will *not* propagate down to the `StreamHandler` anymore.

 You can create many `Logger`s, each defining a channel (e.g.: db, request, router, ..) and each of them combining various handlers, which can be shared